nadiaverdha/CLEAR-anonymization/README.md

 ### Relations
 To attach relation annotations onto an existing CoNLL-U file as as `Rel=` MISC entries:
+Each token's Rel= field can carry multiple relation entries, separated by ";" if that token is the governor or dependent of more than one relation.

 ```bash
   python clear_anonymization/preprocess/preprocess_relations.py \